Pengfei0705/FM_PCT_code/README.md

 # How to use FM-PCT code

-# 1. Download three files
+# 1. Download the files
 # 2. Prepare your raw data
 # 3. Load your raw data